 We continue to pursue and test numerous initiatives to improve many aspects of our business including through efforts to optimize inventory, elevate the home delivery experience, simplify our distribution network and improve our organizational design including by streamlining and realigning our home office operations, as well as to expand our product offering and transform our real estate using a range of different models for specific real estate development projects.
+Many of these initiatives and other initiatives such as our transition to a direct sourcing model for our rug business have improved our operating margins, but other initiatives such as RH Hospitality, RH Guesthouse and international expansion are expected to offset some planned margin improvement next year due to our investments in those platforms.
 There can be no assurance as to the timing and extent of the operational benefits and financial contributions of these strategic efforts.
 In addition, our pursuit of multiple initiatives with respect to our business in any given period may result in period-to-period changes in, and increased fluctuation in, our results of operations.
-For example, our efforts to optimize our distribution network could cause us to incur costs and expenses in the short term with respect to changes in the way in which we operate our business.
-Delays in completion of our real estate development projects or costs overruns could also negatively affect our results of operation.
+We have also experienced delays in development timelines for some of our recent projects, and delays in completion of our real estate development projects or costs overruns could negatively affect our results of operations and revenues.
 Further, macroeconomic or political events outside of our control could impact our ability to pursue our initiatives or the success of such initiatives.
-For example, in recent periods the stock market has experienced significant volatility as well as periods of significant decline, which may negatively affect the financial health and demand levels of high-end consumers.
+For example, the COVID-19 outbreak and resulting global health crisis and related impact on financial markets have contributed to a period of significant market stress and anticipated illiquidity which is expected to negatively impact the economies and financial markets of many countries and could adversely affect our results of operations.
+In addition, while we believe that the tariffs imposed to date on most of our goods sourced from China have not had an adverse effect on our results of operations, including our revenues, margins and earnings, there can be no assurance that the existing tariffs and the additional tariffs that will become effective, as well as other future tariffs that may be imposed, will not adversely affect our results of operation in future time periods.
+In addition, in recent periods the stock market has experienced significant volatility as well as periods of significant decline and is currently in a period of heightened market volatility and decline, which may negatively affect the financial health and demand levels of high-end consumers, and we can provide no assurance as to whether such trends will occur in the future.
 The housing market is affected by a range of factors including home prices and interest rates and slowdowns in the housing market can have a negative impact on demand for our products.
 Factors that affect the higher end housing market in particular may have an outsized influence on our levels of consumer demand since our business is geared toward the higher end of the home furnishings market.
 The above factors and other current and future operational initiatives may create additional uncertainty with respect to our consolidated net revenues and profit in the near term.